Straube Piano Company

-Straube Piano Company developed influential business models based on innovative management, promotion, advertising, and pricing.
-Its company executives and plant superintendents, particularly E.R.
-Jacobson (president) and William G. Betz (superintendent and inventor/innovator), were influential industry exponents who held leadership roles in industry organizations.
-The company produced premium pianos under the Straube name, but also manufactured Hammond, Gilmore, and Woodward brands, some of which sold at lower prices, but were still of high quality.
-It distributed all models nationally, and its players internationally, particularly in Australia.
+Straube executives and plant superintendents, particularly E.R.
+Jacobson (president) and William G. Betz (superintendent and inventor/innovator), held leadership roles in industry organizations.
+The company produced its best pianos under the Straube name, and its lower-priced pianos under the Hammond, Gilmore, and Woodward brands.
+All of the models were distributed in the US, and the player models internationally as well, particularly in Australia.